tiviluson/tiviluson/README.md

 # 🙆‍♂️ I'm proud that...
 - 📜 I am a proud graduate (the top of my major) of Computer Engineering from Ho Chi Minh University of Technology!
 - 🌐 I am a multilingual person!
 I speak Vietnamese, English, Chinese (both Cantonese and Mandarin).
-- 🔭 I am currently working on IoT, Embedded systems and Machine Learning projects.
+- 🔭 I am currently working on Embedded systems, Cloud technologies and Machine Learning projects.
-- 🌱 Recently, I am learning about Deep learning and DevOps engineering.
+- 🌱 Currenty, I am learning about Deep learning and DevOps engineering.
 - 📚 I love Mathematics and education in general.
 - 😻 I am a cat person (although I was initially a dog lover, still love them though).
 - 🤝🏼 If you want to collaborate with me on any projects, please don't hesitate to contact me (info below).